krisi06/KriAfe006/README.md

 ### Step 2 - Implement Fast API that serves predictions with your model from step 1.

 This documentation explains the FastAPI application developed for making NLP predictions based on a pre-trained machine learning model we created and saved on a specific path.
-The application utilizes the FastAPI framework to create a simple web service that classifies input text into predefined categories like >> feature:zucker ==> label:`ft`.
+The application utilizes the FastAPI framework to create a simple web service that classifies input text into predefined categories like >> `feature: zucker ==> label: ft`.

 **File structure:**
 main.py: This script contains the FastAPI application code, model loading, and prediction.